solutionroute/zacharyrodwatkins.github.io/_pages/about.md

 ---
 permalink: /
 title: "Zack Watkins"
-excerpt: "I am Vancouver based Engineering-Physics Graduate interested in Control Systems and Machine Vision"
+excerpt: "I am a Vancouver-based Engineering-Physics Graduate interested in Control Systems and Machine Vision"
 author_profile: true
 redirect_from:
   - /about/